 We depend on the strength of our relationships with the sponsoring companies, associates and retirees and other beneficiaries, consultants, investment managers, Pension Office, Pension Board, DNB and all other relationships and communities in which we live and work.
-We believe we will only achieve the best results if we have mutual relationships and give a fair return.
+We believe we will achieve the most optimal result via long-lasting relationship, to be successful for the future with a positive impact on our planet and its people.